You need to do research to find out why some of your users may avoid using digital services or choose non-digital alternatives.

 - show what level of digital skill users need to transact with your service

 - plot the digital skill levels of your users

 You must provide assisted digital support to users who are below the level required to complete the digital service.

-Plotting users onto the scale in this way gives a useful snapshot of the types of challenges they face.
+Plot users onto the scale to get a useful snapshot of the types of challenges they face.
 You can use this as a starting point for planning how to move users up the scale so they can eventually use the service independently.

 Read how the MoJ used the digital inclusion scale to understand users of the Help with fees service.

 From your data and research you can write user personas.
 These are descriptions of typical users which you make up to represent people who’ll need assisted digital support to use your service.

 You should use these personas to help you to understand how people interact with your service, including the parts of your service they find difficult or impossible to complete and why.

 The Government Digital Service (GDS) has created 8 personas which represent users who are likely to need assisted digital support.
 You can use these as a starting point for creating your own personas.